hyperoslo/Whisper/README.md

 ## Author

-Hyper Interaktiv AS, ios@hyper.no
+[Hyper](http://hyper.no) made this with ❤️.
+If you’re using this library we probably want to [hire you](https://github.com/hyperoslo/iOS-playbook/blob/master/HYPER_RECIPES.md)!
+Send us an email at ios@hyper.no.

+## Contribute

+We would love you to contribute to **ImagePicker**, check the [CONTRIBUTING](https://github.com/hyperoslo/ImagePicker/blob/master/CONTRIBUTING.md) file for more info.

 ## License

-**Whisper** is available under the MIT license.
-See the LICENSE file for more information.
+**ImagePicker** is available under the MIT license.
+See the [LICENSE](https://github.com/hyperoslo/ImagePicker/blob/master/LICENSE.md) file for more info.